mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

 Team members can work with different methods to visualize their the most important ideas or solution by prototyping.
 It depends on the prototype which method is the most suitable.
-By our design challenge "Create a favorite app for students" for prototyping we will use the POP (Prototyping on Paper) App of Marvel to prototype on your mobile device.
+By our design challenge "Create a favorite app for students" for prototyping we will use the POP (Prototyping on Paper) App of Marvel to prototype on your mobile device or on the homepage of Marvel.

+>Sometimes there are some errors when designing the favorite app on the mobile device, if that is the case, please use the homepage of Marvel https://marvelapp.com to design the favorite app.
+You will notice whether the error occurs when you have created several pages on the mobile device.
+You can sync your app on the mobile device with your account on the homepage.
+So, for example, you can view and show the app you created on the homepage on your app on the mobile device.

 ## Further Inputs